MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

     "data": {}
 }
 ```

-> [!NOTE]
-> In both cases, if the version were left out of the [UpdateUserStatistics](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserstatistics) call, the current version (3, in this case) would be the one updated.

 But remember - while the expired version can be written to for up to 10 minutes, any attempt to write to that version *beyond* that time will fail, with a response like the one shown below.

 ```json